 Lalo is trying very hard to put his life back in order and I believe he could use a little help from his fans.

-If each one of us would post a short encouraging message on his Facebook page (HERE), I believe it will help him regain confidence in a positive outcome on his battle.
+If each one of us would post a short encouraging message on his Facebook page (HERE), I believe it will help him regain confidence in a positive outcome of his battle.
 It won’t cost us anything, but it will surely mean a lot to him.

 This little gesture would be our payback to Lalo.
 He has given us numerous songs containing positive messages.
-One of my favorites is the one he wrote encouraging youngsters to improve themselves by leaving behind the corner and the conga and instead focus more on developing their intellect by studying and working.
+One of my favorites is the one he wrote encouraging youngsters to improve themselves by leaving behind the corner and the conga and instead focusing more on developing their intellect by studying and working.